Geonovum/disgeo-demo/documents/samenvatting.md

 Thus, references, ** links **, must be made at the data instance level - from one object to another, where the objects are in different registrations.

-These links can best be expressed in the form of URIs, in accordance with a national agreement such as the URI strategy [[NLURIS strategy]]; based on identifiers from the basic registrations.
+These links can best be expressed in the form of URIs, in accordance with a national agreement such as the URI strategy [[NLURIStrategie]]; based on identifiers from the basic registrations.

 Also in APIs links should be expressed in a uniform manner.
-An appointment for this can be included in the API strategy for the Dutch government [[NLAPIS strategy]].
+An appointment for this can be included in the API strategy for the Dutch government [[NLAPIStrategie]].

 ## Ownership of data
 How can you see from an API / the data from an API from whom the data comes?